tomzx/claude-commands/pr-review.md

 * Verify that the build/tests pass
 * Read the issue title and description
+* Verify that the PR links to an issue for traceability purposes
 * New code
 	* Understand the feature and associated requirements that are supposed to be implemented
 	* Verify code implements the desired feature and that the requirements are completed